Ressources

 10. Taylor Charles, Multiculturalisme.
 Différence et démocratie, 1992, trad.
 F. Aubier, 1994

-11. Thomas J.P., " Pas de formation sans réflexion de fond ", Les cahiers pédagogiques, supplément n°4, Octobre-Novembre 1998
+11. Thomas J.P., " Pas de formation sans réflexion de fond ", Les cahiers pédagogiques, supplement n°4, October-November 1998

-1. Be ready to answer radio or tv for the 6 AM morning news, or similar:
+1. Be ready to intervene live, radio or TV in the 6 AM news bulletin, i.e.:

-1. Have read the morning press (the summaries), determined the possible issues, and seen if it is imperative to have any information published or broadcast (Websites included) corrected.
+1. Have read the morning press (the summaries), determined the possible issues, and see if it is imperative to correct published or broadcast information (including websites).

-• If necessary, do a search to verify certain information, contact the right people, confirm the right information, and contact the journalists and website editors (you have to be very diplomatic!).
+• If necessary, do research to verify certain information, contact the right people, confirm the correct information, etc. Call back journalists and website editors (you must be very diplomatic!).

-• It is very important to correct inaccuracies published on media websites as soon as possible because some media rely on what they find online.
-Avoid spreading inaccuracies.
+• It is very important to correct inaccuracies published on media websites as soon as possible because some media feed on what they find online.
+We must avoid inaccuracies spreading.

-• Some inaccuracies (especially from national media) should be officially clarified by a Letter to the Editor.
-Discuss it with your team.
-A letter to the editor is brief, three paragraphs.
-It does not accuse, it does not underline the error (simple reference to the article in question), it exposes the verified facts.
+• Some inaccuracies (especially from national media) must be clarified officially by a Letter to the Editor.
+Discuss with your team.
+A Letter to the Editor is brief, three paragraphs.
+It does not accuse, it does not highlight the error (simple reference to the article in question), it presents the verified facts.

-2. Have contacted their communications team to be aware of other potential issues.
+2. Have contacted your communications team to be aware of other potential issues.

-3. Having in mind the key messages of the day and even of the moment.
+3. Have in mind the key messages of the day and even of the moment.

-Note: a journalist who "covers" an event in constant evolution and who must intervene regularly on a continuous news channel, adjusts constantly the "lead" of his next intervention - built around the newest he learned.
-The spokesperson must do the same and at all times set their own communication objective according to the moment with the appropriate key message(s) in mind.
+Note: a journalist who "covers" an event in constant evolution and who must intervene regularly on a continuous news channel, constantly adjusts the "lead" (headline) of his next intervention - built around what he has learned that is newest.
+The spokesperson must do the same and always set his own communication objective according to the moment with in mind the appropriate key message(s).

-2. Have set the priorities for your day, i.e.:
+2. Have established the priorities of the day, i.e.:

-1. Answer calls from journalists who come in, they have tight deadlines.
+1. Respond to incoming calls from journalists, they have tight deadlines (deadlines).

-2. Follow up on previous calls by gathering information (if necessary) to get answers.
+2. Follow up on previous calls by doing (if necessary) information gathering to get answers.

 3. Prepare for scheduled interviews.

-4. During calmer times, browse online (regional) media and social media.
+4. During quieter moments, browse online media (regional) and social media.

-5. Prepare for team meetings in order to share information, in a concise way (because time becomes precious)
+5. Prepare for team meetings to share information, concisely (as time becomes precious)

 3. At the end of the day:

-1. See if it would be appropriate to contact the evening bulletins to send a message.
+1. See if it would be appropriate to contact the evening bulletins to pass a message.

-2. Take stock of your day, calls (keep a log: media, journalist, contact details, subject, type of interaction, result, etc.).
+2. Take stock of the day, calls (keep a log: media, journalist, contact details, subject, type of interaction, result, etc.).

 Posted on